Meet Our Staff, Board and Crew

 Meet Our Founding Directors

-Leah and Emily co-founded Birth Roots Perinatal Resource Center in 2004 and co-created the Community Supported Parenting© model of Parental Development group work.
+Leah and Emily co-founded Birth Roots in 2004 and co-created the Community Supported Parenting© model of Parental Development group work.
 This style of facilitation brings the Birth Roots’ mission to life by creating a class environment that fosters connection, dialogue, and meaningful reflection.
-Leah’s Birthing From Within, Blossoming Newborns classes have transformed the experiences of an entire generation of new families in Southern Maine.
-She has recently launched Parents Raising Consciousness, a new parent coaching program.
+Leah’s Birthing From Within and Blossoming Newborns classes have transformed the experiences of an entire generation of new families in Southern Maine.
+She also launched Parents Raising Consciousness, a new parent coaching program.
 Emily completed her Parenting By Connection certification in 2013 with Hand in Hand Parenting and is bringing this philosophy to the Birth Roots community.

 Meet Our Staff

 We’re so happy to welcome Sarah to the Birth Roots family.
-She is the person you’re likely to be in contact with as you register for classes and runs our volunteer program.
-We look forward to her position growing over the next year.
+She is the person you’re likely to be in contact with as you register for classes and she runs our volunteer program.
+She also manages Birth Roots’ finances and operations.

 Meet Our Facilitators

 Meet Our 2017 Board Of Directors and Committee Chairs

 Katie Brooke is a full-time real estate agent at Keller Williams Realty serving the Greater Portland region.
 In 2013, Katie trained as a Doula and it was through this experience she began to fully understand the impact Birth Roots has on families throughout Southern Maine.
 In the past, Katie has worked in education and social services, finding great joy in working with children and families.
 Katie also serves on the board of the Friends School of Portland, volunteers with Big Brothers/Big Sisters, and spends Friday mornings with the Walking School Bus for the East End School.

 Vice Chair: Stephanie Sukeforth